본문 바로가기

 Kang Hoon-sik: "Expecting to Create 20,000 Jobs"

-Kang Hoon-sik, Chief Secretary of the Presidential Office, is departing for Canada on the 26th to secure a submarine project contract worth 60 trillion won.
-Kang is determined to do his utmost to win the contract, as the additional production-induced effect alone is expected to reach at least 40 trillion won and tens of thousands of jobs could be created.
-His strategy is to demonstrate a comprehensive commitment to "industrial cooperation" to the Canadian government by including a variety of companies, such as Hyundai Motor Group, in the special envoy delegation.
-Following the Canada visit, he is also expected to discuss the export of the Korean Multiple Launch Rocket System (MLRS) "Cheonmu (K-239)" in Norway.
+Kang Hoon-sik, Chief Secretary of the Presidential Office, is departing for Canada on the 26th to secure a submarine contract worth 60 trillion won.
+With the additional production-inducing effect alone estimated at a minimum of 40 trillion won and the potential to create tens of thousands of jobs, Kang is determined to do his utmost to win the contract.
+Kang has devised a strategy to demonstrate South Korea's commitment to comprehensive "industrial cooperation" to the Canadian government by including a diverse range of companies, including Hyundai Motor Group, in the special envoy delegation.
+Following the visit to Canada, he is also expected to continue discussions in Norway regarding the export of the Korean multi-launch rocket system (MLRS) "Cheonmu (K-239)."

-Canada's "Canadian Patrol Submarine Project (CPSP)" aims to acquire up to 12 diesel submarines of 3,000 tons each.
-Including construction costs and future maintenance, repair, and operations (MRO) expenses, the project is estimated to be worth up to 60 trillion won.
-Hanwha Ocean and HD Hyundai Heavy Industries have formed a "one team" consortium to participate in the bid, competing against Germany's Thyssenkrupp Marine Systems (TKMS) in the final round.
-Canada plans to close final proposals in March and select a preferred bidder in the first half of the year.
+Canada's "Canadian Patrol Submarine Project (CPSP)" aims to introduce up to 12 diesel submarines with a displacement of 3,000 tons.
+When combining construction costs with future maintenance, repair, and operation (MRO) expenses, the total project size is estimated to reach up to 60 trillion won.
+Hanwha Ocean and HD Hyundai Heavy Industries have formed a "One Team" consortium to participate in the bid, competing with Germany’s Thyssenkrupp Marine Systems (TKMS) in the final round.
+Canada plans to close the final proposal submission in March and select a preferred bidder in the first half of the year.

-Industry insiders also believe that how attractive an industrial cooperation proposal Korea submits to Canada will determine the outcome of the contract.
-The Canadian government is said to have requested an "offset" at the level of the submarine contract amount.
-Offset refers to a conditional trade arrangement in which the importing country demands economic benefits in return for awarding the contract.
-The Canadian government has asked for a package including local equipment purchases, local production, technology investment, and resource and energy cooperation.
-It is reported that Canada requested Hyundai Motor to establish a local plant in Korea's case, and additional facilities from Volkswagen in Germany's case.
+Industry insiders also believe that the attractiveness of the industrial cooperation proposal submitted to Canada will determine the success or failure of the bid.
+The Canadian government is said to have requested so-called "offset trade" at the level of the submarine contract amount.
+Offset trade is a type of conditional trade in which the importing country asks the exporter to provide economic benefits in return for the contract.
+The Canadian government requested a package including domestic equipment purchases, local production, technology investment, and resource and energy cooperation.
+It is reported that South Korea was asked to establish a Hyundai Motor local plant, while Germany was asked to build additional Volkswagen facilities.

 "The situation is not easy... but if we can raise the chances of winning even slightly"

 The outlook for winning the contract is not entirely bright.
-This is due to the offset requirements, as well as the strengthening of joint weapons procurement initiatives among NATO and European Union member states.
-Observers note that uncertainty over Korea's submarine bid has increased since the Canadian government announced its intention to participate in the EU's joint weapons procurement program.
-Kang acknowledged, "Considering that we received technology transfer from Germany in the early stages of submarine development, I believe the situation is not easy."
+This is due to Canada's offset trade requirements, as well as the strengthening of joint arms procurement among NATO and European Union (EU) member states.
+With the Canadian government announcing its intention to participate in the EU's joint arms procurement program, there are growing concerns about increased uncertainty for South Korea's submarine bid.
+Kang acknowledged, "Considering that we received technology transfer from Germany in the early stages of our submarine development, I believe the situation is not easy."

-After the Canada visit, the special envoy delegation plans to travel to Norway to support the export of the "Cheonmu" system.
-Norway is currently pursuing a multiple launch rocket procurement project, and Hanwha Aerospace's chances of winning the contract are being discussed locally.
+After the schedule in Canada, the special envoy delegation plans to visit Norway to support cooperation on the export of "Cheonmu."
+Norway is currently pursuing a multi-launch rocket procurement project, and Hanwha Aerospace is being discussed locally as a potential supplier.

-Since last October, Kang has been engaged in "sales diplomacy" to support defense exports, visiting Poland, Romania, and Norway, as well as the UAE and Saudi Arabia in November, and Poland again in December.
-Notably, in December last year, after signing a Cheonmu guided missile contract worth 3.9 billion dollars (approximately 5.6 trillion won) in Poland, he announced in a return briefing, "The total value of defense contracts with foreign countries in 2025 was 15.2 billion dollars, and since the inauguration of the Lee Jaemyung administration in June, contracts worth more than 14.2 billion dollars, or over 90%, have been signed."
+Last year, Kang visited Poland, Romania, and Norway in October; the United Arab Emirates and Saudi Arabia in November; and Poland again in December, conducting "sales diplomacy" to support defense exports.
+Notably, in December last year, after signing a Cheonmu guided missile contract in Poland worth 3.9 billion dollars (about 5.6 trillion won), he stated in a return briefing, "The total value of defense contracts with foreign countries in 2025 was 15.2 billion dollars, and since the inauguration of the Lee Jaemyung administration in June, contracts worth more than 14.2 billion dollars, or over 90 percent, have been signed."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.